 4. Increase safety and security through facial recognition software.

+New technology for the events industry is changing rapidly.
 Because contactless event check-ins may become an expectation in the foreseeable future, facial recognition technology may play a bigger role in upcoming events.
 Once attendees consent to facial recognition, they can scan their faces in order to gain access to the event.
 The machine now recognizes their features, making entering and exiting the venue safer and faster.
+Facial recognition event check in allows for a faster check-in for your guests.

 Many attendees are already familiar with this technology, especially those who use facial recognition technology to gain access to their smartphones.
 Use this technology if you’re looking to streamline key attendee touchpoints while also collecting important information to improve future events.
 Facial recognition could be the key to speeding up event check-ins, improving security, and helping businesses collect more valuable leads in the future.